"Opportunity is missed by most people because it is dressed in overalls and looks like work."

 On May 15th at the Partnership Conference Series, John Callahan and Tony Bailetti, directors of the LTW program, and three of the LTW graduates spoke about the lessons learned during and since the program.
-In addition to this conference report, the full text of the key messages and the slides from each speaker's presentation are available for download.

 While each speaker provided a slightly different perspective, several commonalities emerged.
 For example, successful entrepreneurs:

 - enjoy what they do

 - know their strengths, weaknesses and desires as well as the terrain in which they operate

 - align key stakeholders, customers, management, employees, investors, board members, complementors, and intermediaries around a common purpose